symbiote-labs/symbiote-desktop/BUILDING.md

 Build artifacts (installers, packaged apps) will be located in the `dist/` directory.

+## MCP (Model Context Protocol) Servers

+This fork includes three additional MCP servers that are automatically installed and configured:

+- **blender-mcp**: MCP server for controlling Blender 3D software
+- **symbiote-unreal-mcp**: MCP server for controlling Unreal Engine
+- **symbiote-mcp**: MCP server for talking to Symbiote Labs

+These servers are configured in `src/renderer/src/store/mcp.ts` and will be automatically added to new installations or during migration for existing users.

+### MCP Server Configuration

+The MCP servers are defined in the `builtinMCPServers` array and configured to use `uvx` (Python universal executor) on macOS/Linux and appropriate command wrappers on Windows.
+They are set to be active by default when installed.

+To modify the default MCP servers or add new ones:
+1. Edit the `builtinMCPServers` array in `src/renderer/src/store/mcp.ts`
+2. Add a migration step in `src/renderer/src/store/migrate.ts` for existing users
+3. Update the store version in `src/renderer/src/store/index.ts`

 ## Troubleshooting

 -   **Native Modules:** If you encounter issues related to native Node.js modules, ensure your development environment has the necessary compilers and tools (e.g., Python, C++ compiler like MSVC on Windows, Xcode Command Line Tools on macOS, build-essential on Linux).
 Cross-compiling native modules can sometimes be tricky, especially from macOS to Windows x64 if modules don't have prebuilt binaries for that target.